bruzecruise/gff_genomes2025/README.md

 The python function parses the merged fasta file based on the headers into 5 files: alternate = atg, primary = ptg, purged_primary = hap, and other = non-matches.

-## (2) python script called longest_iso.faa
+## (2) python code called longest_iso.py
-This script takes a .faa protein fasta file from an annotation pipeline and filters out only the longest isoform for each gene.
-Useful for BUSCO analysis
+This script takes a .faa protein fasta file from the EGAPx annotation pipeline (https://github.com/ncbi/egapx) and filters out only the longest isoform for each gene.
+Useful for BUSCO analysis.
+You may have to change the code slightly to get it to work with your .faa headers...